Last Updated on January 20, 2021 by BrodNeil

-I’m glad you are now in lesson 3.
+I’m glad you are now in tip 3.
 Congratulations and thank you for making this far.

-I hope you found the past lessons important and applicable:
+I hope you found the past tips important and applicable:

 What is a domain name and why is it important?